EXPECTED CUMULATIVE PROGRESS

 ECP Checks only occur on registered even-numbered quarters.
 If a student is consistently enrolled at UCLA in the first year, his/her academic progress will be checked once after Winter quarter (quarter 2, completed 27 UC units).
 During the second year, the student’s academic progress is checked twice (quarters 4 and 6).
 See Guidelines Chart above.

 Students who transferred to UCLA start at the 7th Term on the ECP Guidelines.
 Transfer students are expected to graduate in two years.
-In order to make academic progress, transfer students are encouraged to meet with an Academic Counselor to discuss a plan on how to graduate in two years.
+In order to make academic progress, transfer students are encouraged to meet with an Academic advisor to discuss a plan on how to graduate in two years.

 Keep in mind, these unit targets do not include AP/IB credit or any community college units completed prior to UCLA matriculation.